DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/editing-menu.md

 availableOperations | Array&lt;string&gt; | The editing operations are available to choose. getMessage | (messageKey: string) => string | Returns a specified localization message.

-### EditingMenu.ModalProps
+### EditingMenu.OverlayProps

-Properties passed to a component that renders the editing menu's modal.
+Properties passed to a component that renders the editing menu's overlay.

 Field | Type | Description
 ------|------|------------
-containerRef | ReactInstance | A React component instance or a DOM element that is used for modal positioning. isOpen | boolean | Specifies that the modal is opened. handleClose | () => void | The function that closed the modal.
+target | ReactInstance | A React component instance or a DOM element that is used for overlay positioning. visible | boolean | Specifies whether the overlay is visible. onHide | () => void | An event that initiates overlay hiding. children | ReactNode | A React node used to render overlay content.

 ### EditingMenu.ButtonProps